Faculty Experts

 Assistant Professor

-Seongkyoon Jeong is an Assistant Professor of Supply Chain Management.
-He has earned his Ph.D. degree from Arizona State University, and his research focuses on contemporary issues in supply chain management such as digital supply chain, cybersecurity, and sustainable operations.
+Seongkyoon Jeong is an assistant professor of supply chain management at the University of Tennessee, Knoxville’s Haslam College of Business.
+His research focuses on contemporary issues in supply chain management, such as digital supply chain, cybersecurity and sustainable operations.

 James Keebler